Gravemind/tt-rss-feedlish-theme/README.md

 ### Rebuild

-The default `.css` and `.css.map` files are rebuilt and commit periodically to make default installations easier.
+The default `.css` files are rebuilt and commit periodically to make default installations easier.

 But they need to be manually rebuild if any `.less` file changes (`feedlish*.less`, `local.less`, tt-rss default theme `.less` files):